covalenthq/bsp-agent/README.md

 Decodes, packs, encodes, proves, stores and uploads block-replicas (can be block-results, block-specimens, or any other pre-defined block types), which are primarily "block-specimens" produced by EVM or non-EVM byte code based blockchains.

 These block-replicas are produced by go-ethereum nodes / websocket block data sources modified with block-specimen producers(BSP) streamed into a redis channel.
-The agent first decodes them from their native RLP encoding, repacks them into segments of bigger chunks containing more than one block's worth of data, creates a proof transaction on the proof-chain smart contract (also called cqt-virtnet) with a sha-256 checksum of the data contained in the object, and finally persists them into object storage (local and cloud) for a specified google bucket - atomically.
+The agent first decodes them from their native RLP encoding, repacks them into segments of bigger chunks containing more than one block's worth of data, creates a proof transaction on the proof-chain smart contract (also called cqt-virtnet) with a sha-256 checksum of the data contained in the object, and finally persists them into storage (local and IPFS).

 ## <span id="agent_resources">Resources</span>